MILLER HOWARD/COM (NYSE:HIE) Announces $0.04 Monthly Dividend

-MILLER HOWARD/COM (NYSE:HIE) announced a monthly dividend on Wednesday, April 1st, Zacks reports.
-Shareholders of record on Thursday, April 23rd will be given a dividend of 0.04 per share on Thursday, April 30th.
-This represents a $0.48 dividend on an annualized basis and a yield of 9.72%.
-The ex-dividend date is Wednesday, April 22nd.
+MILLER HOWARD/COM (NYSE:HIE) announced a monthly dividend on Monday, April 6th, Wall Street Journal reports.
+Investors of record on Tuesday, June 23rd will be given a dividend of 0.04 per share on Tuesday, June 30th.
+This represents a $0.48 annualized dividend and a dividend yield of 9.56%.
+The ex-dividend date is Monday, June 22nd.

 Miller/Howard High Income Equity Fund is a closed ended equity mutual fund launched and managed by Miller Howard Investments, Inc It invests in public equity markets of the United States.
 The fund seeks to invest in stocks of companies operating across diversified sectors.
 It invests in growth and high dividend paying stocks of companies.